Production Focused

 The many recommended practices in this part of the book demonstrate how developers can get the most out of CMake’s extensive feature set.
 They also draw attention to a number of common but discouraged practices and explain why they should be avoided.

-The final chapter covers the special area of Qt support.
+The final part of the book contains a chapter dedicated to the special area of Qt support.
 It includes discussion of features provided by both CMake and Qt, covering topics including moc

 , uic